theodric/FuckYouOneDrive/README.md

 ## Use

-* Download all 3 files.
+* Clone or zip-download this repo
+  * or Download the batch file and reg files separately.
 * Open cmd.exe as Administrator
 * Run fuckyouonedrive.bat
 * Reboot.